 How Reading Shapes Your Writing

-Regardless of your approach to reading, being a better reader means being a better writer.
-Immersing yourself in the written word, especially if you have taken the time to cultivate an intentional reading practice, and can focus on reading in positive and productive ways, gives you the tools to better tell your own stories, whatever they may be.
+Regardless of your approach, being a better reader means being a better writer.
+Immersing yourself in the written word, especially if you have taken the time to cultivate an intentional practice, and can focus on reading in positive and productive ways, gives you the tools to better tell your own stories, whatever they may be.

 Sign up for our newsletter

 Podcast episodes, articles, and offers right to your inbox to help you rock your interdisciplinary career